FrederikPetri/aicloud-docs/docs/help-and-resources/glossery.md

 <hr>

 ### Front-end node
 The front-end node is used for logging into the platform, accessing your files, and starting jobs on the compute nodes.
-The front-end node is a relatively small server which is *not* meant for performing heavy computations; only light-weight operations such as transferring files to and from AI-LAB and defining and launching job scripts.
+The front-end node is a relatively small server which is *not* meant for performing heavy computations; only light-weight operations such as transferring files to and from AI Cloud and defining and launching job scripts.

 <hr>